Homepage

 Memory allocation

-Source/Portable/MemMang/heap_2.c is included in the ARM Cortex-M3 demo application project to provide the memory allocation required by the real time kernel.
+Source/Portable/MemMang/heap_2.c is included in the ARM Cortex-M3 demo application project to provide the memory allocation required by the RTOS kernel.
 Please refer to the Memory Management section of the API documentation for full information.